getreu/tp-note/docs/source/tpnote--manpage.md

 TPNOTE\_LANG

->   Tp-Note stores the user's locale settings in the template variable
+>   Tp-Note stores the user's locale settings - originating from the
-    '`{{ lang }}`'.
-When set, '`TPNOTE_LANG`' overwrites this locale
+    environment variable '`LANG`' - in the template variable '`{{ lang }}`'.
+When set, '`TPNOTE_LANG`' overwrites this locale settings.
+Unlike '`LANG`', the environment variable '`TPNOTE_LANG`' is encoded as IETF BCP 47 language tag, e.g. '`en-US`'.
-    settings.

 TPNOTE\_USER

 >   The template variable '`{{ username }}`' is the content of the first